Would you like to host a virtual or in-person Study Visit?

-The Community Foundation Study Visit is a one-week long, intensive learning program that brings together practitioners and thinkers from community foundations (CF), CF support organization (CFSO) in several European countries in one country to meet and interact with community foundations of the host country for mutual learning and reflection.
+The Community Foundation Study Visit is a intensive learning program that brings together practitioners and thinkers from community foundations (CF), CF support organization (CFSO) in several European countries in one country to meet and interact with community foundations of the host country for mutual learning and reflection.

 Europe is composed of many diverse countries and regions, with unique cultures and traditions.
 Change is happening all the time, sometimes fast.
 Therefore it is important to stop every once in a while and pause – to reflect on the current situation and how cohabitation can be improved.
 This is exactly what a CF study visit is about.
 It contributes to a better understanding of the community foundation concept in Europe.

 CFs in Europe are a heterogeneous group of philanthropic organizations, although with many common features and characteristics.
 The diversity aspect is not only a challenge both practically and intellectually, but also represents potential for learning and advancement.
 By understanding how others react in a certain situation, we can extend our range of options for similar challenges in our own environment.

 CF study visits and CF2CF exchanges provide the necessary framework and space for a fruitful mixture of communication, learning end experiences.
 They are, so to speak, a real-life social laboratory.
 And like all good labs, they bring results.
 These cannot always be precisely defined and classified, but on the whole they help European nations grow together.
 Because when people start moving, their thoughts start moving, too.